February 26, 2019

 A group of U.S. broadcast journalists recently visited AJS in Honduras to learn more about what we are doing to reduce violence and corruption, two of the root causes of migration from Honduras.

-Now we’re excited to share that our work to make Honduras a more just society is featuring on local television stations across the United States this month!
+Now we’re excited to share that our work to make Honduras a more just society is being featured on local television stations across the United States this month!

 About 30 years ago, Kurt Ver Beek and his family moved to Honduras.
 As they got to know their neighbors, they became increasingly aware of an unaddressed problem: violence.
 One day, one of Kurt’s neighbors was brutally killed.